Bloom-host/BloomDocs/docs/contributing.md

 # Contributing to the BloomVPS documentation

 ## Simple
 Write new articles in your preferred format, and make a support ticket in our [discord](https://discord.com/invite/2QxW8QY), and we will convert it over for you.
+The recommended format would be Markdown.

 ## Editing Github stuffs(Advanced)
 [Template](https://docs.bloomvps.com/template/)